 16. Items on sale not being the best deal

 Speaking of sales, be careful not to automatically think a sale item is where you're getting the best deal.
 The surest way to know that is to compare price per ounce.
 Just use the calculator on your smart phone to figure this out.
+Or some stores provide the price per ounce on the price tag.

 17. Two-for-one specials aren't always worth it